 Jacob Tullin from Norway would go on to win the gold, while France became the first host country to not win a single gold medal in a modern Olympics.
 (They finished with 3 bronze.)

-9. Summer activities
+9. Summer activities are also popular in the Alps.

 The Alps are not just for winter sports, tourists flock to the mountains in the summer as well.
 In summer, activities such as hiking, mountain biking, sightseeing, mountaineering and paragliding are quite popular.